Measuring your response to AML treatment

 - White blood cells – In someone healthy, this level can range from 4 to 11 (measured in billion cells per litre).
 Leukaemia cells are a type of white blood cell, so when somebody is first diagnosed with AML the levels can be very abnormal.

 - Neutrophils – Neutrophils are healthy white blood cells that protect you against infection.
 For a healthy person, the level can range from 2 to 7.5 (measured in billion cells per litre).
 Most leukaemia treatments make the number of neutrophils go down, and intensive treatments can make it go down to zero for several weeks.
-During this time you are at high risk from infections (neutropenia) and need strong antibiotics if this happens.
+This is called neutropenia.
+During this time, you are at high risk from infections.
+You’ll need strong antibiotics if you get an infection.
 When the neutrophil count goes back up, your body is better able to fight infections by itself.

 - Lymphocytes – For this other type of white blood cell, the level can range from 1.5 to 4.5 (measured in billion cells per litre).
 Lymphocyte levels are usually less affected by AML treatment than other blood cell types.